jrderuiter/snakemake-exome/README.md

     snakemake --cores $N

-using `$N` cores or run it in a cluster environment via
+using `$N` cores or run it in a cluster environment using

     snakemake --cluster qsub --jobs 100

 or

     snakemake --drmaa --jobs 100

+The workflow can be executed in a different directory using

+    snakemake --directory ~/scratch/exome

+Note that this directory should contain the appropriate sample and config files.

 See the [Snakemake documentation](https://snakemake.readthedocs.io) for further details.